natemccurdy/puppet-pe_install_ps1/README.md

 Default value: none

 #### `ntp_servers`
-An array of NTP servers to use to do the time sync.
+An array of FQDN NTP servers to use to do the time sync.

 Default value: `["0.pool.ntp.org","1.pool.ntp.org","2.pool.ntp.org"]`